Praxis Continuing Education and Training

 How to Change Your Name or License Number on the Certificate

 The information shown at the top of your account page will be the name printed on your certificate.
-To change your name or license number, click the "Edit Profile" button and enter it as you wish to appear on your certificate.
+To change your name or license number, click "My Account" on the top menu and enter it as you wish it to appear on your certificate.

 If you don’t have time to complete the post-workshop requirements now, you may return at a later time.